dgaydukov/cert-ocpjp11/files/ocpjp11.md

     }
 }
 ```
 Method reference works a little bit different from lambda.
-It creates reference of the current object (if we change object, method would be called for old value)
-lambda - just wrap(delay) object invocation (so if we change object, method would be called on new object)
-Notice that since str is static variable we can change it freely (only local variables must be final or effectively final in order to participate in lambda)
+It creates reference of the current object (if we change object, method would be called for old value).
+Lambda - just wrap(delay) object invocation (so if we change object, method would be called on new object).
+Notice that since `str` is static variable we can change it freely (only local variables must be final or effectively final in order to participate in lambda)
 ```java
 import java.util.function.Supplier;